smarthomeNG/plugins/uzsu/README.md

 * __rrule__: You can use the recurrence rules documented in the [iCalendar RFC](http://www.ietf.org/rfc/rfc2445.txt) for recurrence use of a switching entry.

+## Interpolation
+* __type__: string, sets the mathematical function to interpolate between values.
+Can be cubic, linear or none.
+If set to cubic or linear the value calculated for the current time will be set on startup and change.

+* __interval__: integer, sets the time span in seconds between the automatic triggers based on the interpolation calculation

+* __initage__: integer, sets the amount of seconds the plugin should go back in time at startup to find the last UZSU item and triggers that right on startup of the plugin.
+This is useless if interpolation is active as the interpolated time will get set an init anyhow.

+* __itemtype__: the type of the item that should be changed by the UZSU.
+This is set automatically on init and should not be touched.

+* __initizialized__: bool, gets set automatically at startup as soon as a valid UZSU entry was found in the specified initage and the item was indeed initialized with that value.

 ## Example

 Activates the light every other day at 16:30 and deactivates it at 17:30 for five times: